serra-vp/hackathon/README.md

 # Welcome to Hackathon 👋
-The goal of this hackathon is to test your skills using Web Development Fundamentals(HTML, CSS, & javascript), & javascript promises while making http requests, third-party API's and manipulating the DOM to build rich user interactions.
+The goal of this hackathon is to test your skill using Web Development Fundamentals(HTML, CSS, & javascript), & javascript promises while making http requests, third-party API's and manipulating the DOM to build rich user interactions.

 👉 This are the list of API you use [Click Me !](https://github.com/public-apis/public-apis)